EnginDataAnalysis/pdsnd_github/README.md

 Bikeshare Data Analysis

 ### Description
-Project Analyzes Bike Share data from three cities based on user input and displays stats on this data.
+Project analyzes Bikeshare data from three cities based on user input and displays stats on this data.
+CSV Files of raw Bikeshare data from three cities provided through Udacity Python project.

 ### Files used
 Main Python Script: